MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption-modes.md

 # PlayReady Content Encryption Modes

 This topic provides an overview about content encryption modes in PlayReady systems.
-For an overview about PlayReady and content encryption, see [PlayReady Content Encryption Overview](content-encryption-overview.md).
+For an overview about PlayReady and content encryption, see [PlayReady Content Encryption](content-encryption.md).
 See [Glossary](glossary-and-abbreviations.md) for encryption terms and definitions.

 PlayReady version 1.0 introduced AES-128 CTR content encryption mode, in addition to the Microsoft-specific COCKTAIL encryption mode previously used in WMDRM (Windows Media Digital Rights Management). *AES-128 CTR* content encryption mode uses AES keys, with a length of 128 bits used on the content files in Counter Mode (CTR).